tsuperis3112/k6-template-typescript/README.md

 ## Running the test

 To run a test written in TypeScript, we first have to transpile the TypeScript code into JavaScript running a bundler.
-This project uses `Babel` and `Webpack` to bundle the different files into ES modules (ESM), using its [`webpack.config.js`](./webpack.config.js) configuration.
+This project uses `Vite` and `SWC` to bundle the different files into CommonJS, using its [`vite.config.ts`](./vite.config.ts) configuration.

-The next command transforms each TypeScript test in `./src` to the `./dist` folder as ES modules.
+The next command transforms each TypeScript test in `./src` to the `./dist` folder as CommonJS.

 ```bash
 npm run bundle